Line of Duty series 6: Your guide to who's in it, when it's back and what to expect

 ***SPOILERS for series 1-5 ahead***

-Filming for series 6 began in February 2020, in Belfast, Northern Ireland, as Compston and showrunner Jed Mercurio both confirmed on social media at the time, below.
+Filming for series 6 began in February 2020, in Belfast, Northern Ireland, as Compston and Mercurio both confirmed on social media at the time, below.

-It was scheduled to last until May 2020, but the UK went into lockdown in March 2020 and filming on the show was suspended after just four weeks.
+Filming was scheduled to run until May 2020, but the UK went into lockdown in March 2020 and filming was suspended after just four weeks.

 The BBC and Jed Mercurio confirmed that filming had re-started in September 2020 - some six months after it was abrubtly cut short - albeit with social distancing measures in place.